Torchwood: Episodes

-Series three is only five episodes long, and was broadcast over consecutive nights as a single story, Children of Earth (2009).
+Series three is only five episodes long and was broadcast over consecutive nights as a single story, Children of Earth (2009).
 The series focuses on the consequences of appeasement policy; having been given 12 children as a tribute in 1965, aliens called the 4-5-6 arrive in the present demanding a greater share of the Earth's child population.
 For the first time in the series, the majority of the action takes place outside Wales; Torchwood's base of operations is destroyed in the premiere and the remainder of the Torchwood team have relocated to London.
 Kai Owen is promoted to a regular cast member, while a new cast of political figures are introduced alongside family members of main characters Jack and Ianto.
 Nicholas Farrell plays Prime Minister Brian Green whose intent is to give in rather than fight the 4–5–6, leaving Torchwood to stand against the government and the aliens.
 David-Lloyd departs the cast when Ianto is killed by the aliens in episode four, leaving Jack distraught.
 In the series closing scenes, with Gwen pregnant and Jack abandoning Earth, Torchwood effectively disbands.

 Series four, Torchwood: Miracle Day (2011), comprising ten episodes, sees Torchwood having been reduced to the status of legend following Children of Earth.
 The narrative follows two CIA agents (Mekhi Phifer and Alexa Havins) who discover Torchwood on the same day death ceases to occur, due to an event known as Miracle Day.
 The agents join Gwen and Jack as they seek to restore death to the world.
 While primarily a conspiracy thriller, the series also examines the depths humanity can sink to under pressure.
 Actress Arlene Tur portrays a surgeon who challenges the failing medical system and shifting government legislation.
 The characters of Oswald Danes (Bill Pullman) and Jilly Kitzinger (Lauren Ambrose) are used to highlight the precariousness of fame and the amorality of the media.
-The late-2000s global recession is implicated as another element of the Miracle Day conspiracy.
+The Great Recession is implicated as another element of the Miracle Day conspiracy.
 Though largely set in the US, Wales remains a key setting.
 The origins of the Miracle Day conspiracy are revealed in a 1920s flashback in "Immortal Sins", as the worldwide scale of the story takes the protagonists to Shanghai and Buenos Aires in the finale "The Blood Line".
 In the epilogue, Gwen questions Jack whether he will stay to reform Torchwood; he does not provide an answer.